mitmath/computational-thinking/homework/homework0/Installing Julia + Pluto.md

 > If you're curious about what a _Pluto notebook_ looks like, have a look at the **sample notebooks**.
 Samples 1, 2 and 6 may be useful for learning some basics of Julia programming.

+If nothing happens in the browser the first time, close Julia and try again.
+And please let us know!

 ## Step 2a: Opening a notebook from the web

 This is the main menu - here you can create new notebooks, or open existing ones.
 Our homework assignments will always be based on a _template notebook_, available in this GitHub repository.
 To start from a template notebook on the web, you can _paste the URL into the blue box_ and press ENTER.